 The learning goals that I created are leveled and based on the progression of standards.
 Area can be differentiated into three different tasks below:

 These levels are highlighted and made easy for teachers in my Differentiated Area No Prep Activities and Exit Tickets found HERE.
 The page below is from this resource.

-Then, once students are grouped, instruction begins.
+Then, once students are grouped, you can start teaching area to each student at their level.
 It’s so important to differentiate instruction for a number of reasons.
 As teachers, we know that the one-size fits all attempt of teaching won’t work.
 The one-standard approach (versus the differentiated progression of standards) will not meet the needs of all, or even most, students.
 When teachers don’t differentiate to meet the individual needs of each student, the concepts are bound to bore some and confuse or frustrate others.
 Differentiation is the key to reaching all students.

 We started our small group lessons by breaking down the learning goal and definition of area.
 We also discussed important vocabulary terms and the shapes involved.

 We then worked together to create an anchor chart of all the information we had on the specific learning goal.
 Students will use this anchor chart throughout the group meetings and while working individually as a reference, if needed.

 Later, I created a student version of this anchor chart as a reference for students when they are working on their own, at home, or just need additional support.
 You can see below there are three different anchor charts that are aligned to the three different learning goals so students can use their individual printable anchor chart.

 Click HERE to grab these free printable anchor charts.